Title 16: Education

 (a) Policies and plan.
 The harassment prevention policy required by section 570 of this title and its plan for implementation shall include:

-(1) A statement that harassment, as defined in subdivision 11(a)(26) of this title, is prohibited and may constitute a violation of the public accommodations act as more fully described in section 14 of this title.
+(1) A statement that harassment, as defined in subdivision 11(a)(26) of this title, is prohibited and may constitute a violation of the public accommodations act as more fully described in article 2 of this subchapter 5.

 (2) Consequences and appropriate remedial action for staff or students who commit harassment.
 At all stages of the investigation and determination process, school officials are encouraged to make available to complainants alternative dispute resolution methods, such as mediation, for resolving complaints.

 (3) A procedure that directs students, staff, parents, and guardians how to report violations and file complaints.

 (4) A description of the circumstances under which harassment may be reported to a law enforcement agency.

 (5) A procedure for investigating reports of violations and complaints.
 The procedure shall provide that, unless special circumstances are present and documented by the school officials, an investigation is initiated no later than one school day from the filing of a complaint and the investigation and determination by school officials are concluded no later than five school days from the filing of the complaint with a person designated to receive complaints under subdivision (7) of this subsection.
 All internal reviews of the school's initial determination, including the issuance of a final decision, shall, unless special circumstances are present and documented by the school officials, be completed within 30 days after the review is requested.